robertDurst/robertdurst.github.io/_posts/tech/2026-02-16-building-a-personal-ai-assistant-on-a-50-mac-mini.md

 ### Lesson #3: Hardening

-This one matters more than I initially thought.
 There's been a [lot of security scrutiny](https://fortune.com/2026/02/12/openclaw-ai-agents-security-risks-beware/) around OpenClaw recently: exposed instances leaking API keys, malicious skills on ClawHub, etc. Beyond the basics (fresh/wiped machine, limit access to credentials, don't expose to the public internet), I set my Claude Code agents on hardening the Docker setup: `cap_drop: ALL`, `read_only: true`, `no-new-privileges`, `non-root user`, `gateway bound to 127.0.0.1 only`.

 Not a security expert, but _yet-another-reminder_ to take this stuff seriously is never a bad thing.